ARM-software/ff-a-acs/README.md

 - Release Version - v0.8
 - Code Quality: Beta - ACS is being developed, please use this opportunity to ameliorate.
 - The tests are written for Arm FF-A 1.1 specification version.
-- For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are planned for the future releases, see [Testcase checklist](./docs/testcase_checklist.md).
+- For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are planned for the future releases, see [Docs](./docs/).

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch.